-MND Australia has five key policy initiatives the Australian Government can implement to immediately make a difference to the lives of people living with MND, their families and their carers:
+There is more to do to ensure policy settings are responsive to everyday realities.
+Here are MND Australia’s key policy asks that will make an immediate difference to the lives of people living with MND, their families and their carers:

-3. Fast-track Aged Care for people living with MND
+2. Fast-track Aged Care for people living with MND - achieved!

 5. Protect future generations through genetic testing and counselling